 - Find out what your staff really think.
 Oftentimes, staff members have limited opportunity to express new ideas at work.
 I recently attended a workshop where the facilitator demonstrated how to foster an atmosphere in which all staff members could express themselves.
 The facilitator asked members of each workgroup to brainstorm solo.
 Each of us wrote down our initial ideas on post-it notes.
 We then went around the group and each person shared their top idea.
 The facilitator explained that this technique is a great way to minimize anchoring bias–the tendency to adopt the first idea proposed–as well as the tendency to allow extroverts to dominate the discussion.

 Make hiring a team sport.
 One of the biggest mistakes in public entity hiring is going through the process alone.
 There are few, if any, soloist roles in public service.
 Every employer wants to hire “team players,” whether filling an accounting position or recruiting the director of social media.
 To attract staff who will work well in a team, you need to involve your team in the hiring process!
 From the initial review of applications, to interviews and reference checks, involve the team that will be supporting and depending on the new hire.
 You’ll likely select a candidate that ‘gels’ with the culture of your existing team.
 Concerned about legal risk in your hiring process?
 Check out our brand new Staff Screening Notebook for tips on smart and legally-defensible hiring.

 Your employees are potential life-long supporters of your mission.
 Motivate your staff by inviting their feedback on the challenges you’re facing.
 Express sincere thanks for your staff’s contributions to the organization’s victories.
 Above all, treat your employees as well as you treat your best customer or most generous donor.

-Melanie Herman is Executive Director at the Nonprofit Risk Management Center, where she leads the Center’s consulting practice.
-She is a sought-after speaker at national conferences and the co-author of the Center’s newest publication, EXPOSED: A Legal Field Guide for Nonprofit Executives.
+Melanie Herman is Executive Director at the Nonprofit Risk Management Center.
+She is a sought-after speaker at national conferences and the co-author of more than 20 books.
 Melanie welcomes your feedback on this article or questions about risk issues at Melanie@nonprofitrisk.org or 703.777.3504.